CODEJIN/DiffSingerKR/README.md

     * The smaller step is, the more patterns are created in one song.
 * -hp
     * The path of hyperparameter.

-# Inference file path while training for verification.

-* Inference_for_Training
-    * There are three examples for inference.
-    * It is midi file based script.

 # Training